Tucker Carlson Jan. 6 tapes subject to security review, Republicans say

 House Majority Leader Steve Scalise (R-La.) said in a press conference that “what gets released is going to obviously be scrutinized to make sure that you’re not exposing any sensitive information.”

-“The overall objective will be eventually to get it to where we can get it out to the public,” Loudermilk said, but he added that it could take “weeks to months.”
+“The overall objective will be eventually to get it to where we can get it out to the public,” Loudmilk said, but added that it could take “weeks to months.”

 He expects that clips released to Carlson could then easily be released to other news outlets and parties.